whummer/terraform-provider-snowflake/FAQ.md

 Please refer to [this document](https://github.com/snowflakedb/terraform-provider-snowflake/blob/main/docs/guides/identifiers_rework_design_decisions.md)
 - For the recommended identifier format, take a look at the ["Known limitations and identifier recommendations"](https://github.com/snowflakedb/terraform-provider-snowflake/blob/main/docs/guides/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations) section.
 - For a new way of referencing object identifiers in resources, take a look at the ["New computed fully qualified name field in resources" ](https://github.com/snowflakedb/terraform-provider-snowflake/blob/main/docs/guides/identifiers_rework_design_decisions.md#new-computed-fully-qualified-name-field-in-resources) section.

+### Is this provider compatible with OpenTofu?
+OpenTofu is not currently supported.
+While it's mostly compatible with Terraform, OpenTofu's [reactive implementation of new Terraform features based on community demand](https://opentofu.org/faq/#opentofu-compatibility) may decrease compatibility over time.
+We plan to research OpenTofu support in the future, but there's no timeline yet (once planned, it will appear in the [roadmap](https://github.com/snowflakedb/terraform-provider-snowflake/blob/main/ROADMAP.md)).
+For now, you must research and assess the risk of provider incompatibility.